pratik012/pratik012.github.io/README.md

 - 🖥️ Desktop App Development:
   - Proficient in developing desktop applications using technologies like Java, C, Qt or Electron framework.
   - Experience in building cross-platform desktop apps for Windows, macOS, and Linux.

+- 🌐 Embedded Systems:
+  - Familiarity with embedded programming using Arduino and Raspberry Pi.
+  - Experience in developing projects for IoT (Internet of Things), Mechatronics applications.

 - 🎨 UI/UX Design:
   - Knowledge of user-centered design principles and best practices.